 So let's assess the underlying fundamentals over the last 5 years and see if they've moved in lock-step with shareholder returns.

-Model N wasn't profitable in the last twelve months, it is unlikely we'll see a strong correlation between its share price and its earnings per share (EPS).
-Arguably revenue is our next best option.
+Because Model N made a loss in the last twelve months, we think the market is probably more focussed on revenue and revenue growth, at least for now.
 Generally speaking, companies without profits are expected to grow revenue every year, and at a good clip.
 Some companies are willing to postpone profitability to grow revenue faster, but in that case one does expect good top-line growth.

-In the last 5 years Model N saw its revenue grow at 8.6% per year.
-That's a fairly respectable growth rate.
-We'd argue this growth has been reflected in the share price which has climbed at a rate of 28% per year over in that time.
+For the last half decade, Model N can boast revenue growth at a rate of 9.0% per year.
+That's a pretty good long term growth rate.
+We'd argue this growth has been reflected in the share price which has climbed at a rate of 17% per year over in that time.
 It's well worth monitoring the growth trend in revenue, because if growth accelerates, that might signal an opportunity.
 Accelerating growth can be a sign of an inflection point - and could indicate profits lie ahead.
 Worth watching 100%

 A Different Perspective